Greetings Social Responsibility Interest Section!

 The deadline for submissions is 1 May, 2018.

 General Submission Quick Guide

 list a byline (author’s name with hyperlinked email, affiliation, city, country, and an author photo);

-include a 2- to 3-sentence author biography at the end of the article;
+include a 2- to 3-sentence author biography, written in the third person;

 be formatted in .doc, .docx, .rtf, or .txt.

 Include an author photo